openeuropa/europa-search-client/README.md

 ## Description

-_Europa Search Client_ is library offering a PHP API to consume Europa Search services.
+_Europa Search Client_ is a library offering a PHP API to consume Europa Search services.

 ## Install